 Stay connected and browse our extensive menu at chinlee.com.sg, where you can easily place your order for pickup or delivery.
 Experience the taste of authentic Chinese cuisine and discover why Chin Lee Tea & Dine is a beloved dining destination.
 We're committed to providing a memorable experience, ensuring you return time and again.

-Alicia Lim
+Alicia Lee

 The supervisor (guy) needs training.
 He asked us what water we wanted when we were just seated, only to find out it was $2 each.
 Just be careful; they don’t tell you beforehand.
 But the food is really good.
 It's just that the supervisor makes the whole experience quite frustrating.
-I would appreciate if he let us know about the water cost beforehand.
+I would appreciate it if he would let us know about the water cost beforehand.

-Alicia Lim
+Alicia Lee

 The supervisor (guy) needs training.
 He asked us what water we wanted right after we were seated, only to tell us later that it was $2 each.
 Just be careful; they don’t tell you upfront.
-But the food is really good.
+However, the food is really good.
 It's just that the supervisor made the whole experience frustrating.
 I would appreciate it if he informed us beforehand.

 Positive Reviews

-Han Wei
+Han Sheng

 My relatives and my family go to this restaurant for rather authentic Teochew cuisine.

 Their signature tofu is nicely done, and their garlic chicken is very tender and meaty.
-The only two "meh" dishes are their garlic fish slice (you can tell it's those frozen fish, and there's not much taste) and the signature mee sua.
+The only two "meh" dishes are the garlic fish slice (you can tell it's those frozen fish, and there's not much taste) and the signature mee sua.
 It just tastes like fried bee hoon and is overly salty.

 The chai poh kway teow is very uniquely Teochew, and they did it really well!
 It's my all-time favorite.
 Their oyster omelette is very succulent and fresh too.
 The chili is great!